CBussom/TeleTag/Weekly Reports/Weekly Report(10-25).md

 ## This Week's Goals
 1. Continue building up the new GUI similar to the one we have currently - Cameron Bussom
 2. Create a Game Screen - Cameron Bussom
-3. Continue working on SQLite Database(get it up and running) - Greg Salisbury
+3. Complete SQLite Kotlin tutorial - Greg Salisbury
 4. Get the Bluetooth to connect to other devices - Love Divine Onwulata
 5. Detect Proximity of Connected Bluetooth Devices - Love-Divine Onwulata
 6. Figuring out how to connect the leaderboard to the database and display the players' info - Mahima Abraham